-With this release, New Relic has two versions of the New Relic One pricing model:
+With this release, New Relic has two versions of our usage-based pricing model:

-- Our primary New Relic One pricing version: this is the version with core users.
+- Our primary version: this is the version with core users.
 It's available to new sign-ups and to other eligible organizations.

-- The "New Relic One without core users" version: organizations on this version can add only basic users and full platform users (not core users).
+- The "without core users" version: organizations on this version can add only basic users and full platform users (not core users).
 This version will be increasingly deprecated over time.
 See this version's rules.

 Organizations with the core user version have access to a third user type: the core user.

 Core users are a good choice for developers who write and ship code but who aren't responsible for managing uptime and reliability for production apps and systems.

 As a core user, you get access to the New Relic capabilities that basic users have, plus a curated set of developer-friendly capabilities that help you understand issues related to your code, make data-informed development decisions, and collaborate with engineers throughout your organization.
 Core users can:

 - Use New Relic CodeStream to correlate performance issues with code in your IDE.

 - Use our errors inbox feature to proactively view and manage errors from across your stack.

 - Use our log management UI to get deep visibility into application and infrastructure events.